SolangeUG/nature-in-code/nature-in-code.md

 	return parent === "A1A2";
 }

-// are parents of the same gynotype function identical(parent1, parent2) {
+// are parents of the same genotype function identical(parent1, parent2) {
   return parent1 === parent2;
 }

-// return a homozygous genotype from a parent function homozygous_genotype(parent1, parent2) {
+// return a homozygous genotype from a parent function homozygous_genotype_from(parent1, parent2) {
-	if is_homozygous(parent1) {
+	if (homozygous(parent1)) {
 		return parent1;
 	}
 	return parent2;
 }
 ```

 The complete code for generating the **migration** spatial model and running a simulation over a 100 generations for example can be found [here][4].
-And, with the help of [D3 visualisation library][5], we can generate a visualization of how this model will evolve over time.
+And, with the help of [D3 visualisation library][5], we can generate a visualisation of how this model will evolve over time.

 ```
 // TODO: embed simulation